 The content creators of the creation science community are few in number but their influence far greater than their numbers would suggest.
 An examination of the massive quantity of YEC literature reveals that the number of active authors is quite small, yet their influence goes far beyond their numbers.
 The YEC movement is partially “inbred” with many of its leaders closely related to one another or having been at least trained by others in the same community.
 Their peer-reviewed journals consist of a small number of individuals reviewing each other’s work with a high degree of conflict of interest and mainly “reviewing” works to ensure that they agree with YECism, not whether their methodology or data are scientifically valid.

 In addition, I think it is quite clear that the YEC movement is not a reformed Christian movement at heart.
-Although they espouse an orthodox understanding of the nature of Scriptures, the movement is promoted and populated primarily by a variety of independent fundamentalist Baptists, Assemblies of God, Seventh Day Adventist, Missouri-Synod Lutheran, and many independent protestant churches.
-They have made use of some elements – most notably the language of presuppositional apologetics – of the reformed heritage but for the most part they do not share the traditional reformed understanding the nature of nature and their hermeneutical and epistemological arguments are frequently quite different.
+Although they espouse an orthodox understanding of the nature of Scriptures, the movement is promoted and populated primarily by a variety of independent fundamentalist Baptists, Assemblies of God, Seventh Day Adventist, Missouri-Synod Lutheran, and many other independent protestant churches.
+They have made use of some elements—most notably the language of presuppositional apologetics—of one branch of the reformed heritage but for the most part they do not share the traditional reformed understanding the nature of nature and their hermeneutical and epistemological arguments are frequently quite different.

 Overall, I would submit that the YEC movement has usurped traditional reformed theology in the arena of science and their literature has, for the most part, become the default position for many people in the pews in the reformed church.
-I find it disconcerting that I can walk into many PCA (Presbyterian Church of America) and OPC (Orthodox Presbyterian Church) churches find that most of the books addressing theological and Christian-living topics are written by other reformed Christians.
+It is not uncommon to walk into many PCA (Presbyterian Church of America) and OPC (Orthodox Presbyterian Church) churches find that most of the books addressing theological and Christian-living topics are written solely by other reformed Christians.
 In other words, the reformed Christian worldview is held in high esteem as being able to provide solutions to the questions we have a human beings.
 But if there is a book about science that book is rarely written by a person with an explicitly reformed Christian worldview.
 Instead, I find books by Ken Ham, Jonathan Sarfati and others from young-earth apologetic ministries.
 Other books such as “Darwin’s Black Box” are written by Catholics.

 What concerns me is that it appears that Calvinists are more apt to trust the opinions of non-reformed Christians on matters of scientific inquiry while the members of the reformed community that do have expertise in these areas and have serious concerns about the exegesis and science of the creation science community are most often ignored.
 In fact, such scientists in our own midst are attacked by the same arguments made from outside the reformed community claiming they are serving self-interests: scared of losing their jobs, scared they won’t get tenure, don’t want to lose face in the scientific community.
 These claims have no merit.

-So who is our – the reformed communities – authority?
+So who is our—the reformed communities—authority?
 Of course our ultimate authority is God and we know that God because He has graciously revealed himself in written form through human authors.
 We acknowledge that information in the canonical books is not of human origin.
-However, we still have the hard job of interpreting that text faithfully.
-There is so much to learn from the scriptures that we lean on human authorities for help.
+However, we still have the hard job, with the help of the Holy Spirit, of interpreting that text faithfully.
+There is so much to learn from the scriptures that we can find seek human authorities for help.
 We rely on the exegesis of the Word by pastors, theologians, and any number of books and videos to help us better understand his Word.
 These are secondary authorities.
-These are fallible authorities and yet because of our own fallibility we must at time put our trust in them to help us.
 I would just call us to be careful about who we place our trust in as secondary authorities.